 The following guidelines outline the expectations and responsibilities of instructors utilizing distance learning tools.
-For assistance with implementing the guidelines, please contact your campus Instructional Technologist.
+For assistance with implementing the guidelines, please contact your campus Learning Technologist.

 Instructors teaching online or hybrid must utilize the Learning Management System (LMS) provided by Polk State College.

 Instructors teaching online and/or hybrid courses must publish their courses in Canvas one week before the start date of the course.
 After the course is published, online course sections become available to students six days prior to the start date of the course.